rishabh1b/ariac_project/README.md

 3. ROS Indigo or ROS kinetic

 4. Moveit! and Moveit! for ARIAC packages.
 Follow instructions from [here](http://wiki.ros.org/ariac/Tutorials/MoveItInterface).
 Choose the correct ROS version.
-After you are done, put ```source install/setup.bash``` in the ```~/.bashrc```.
+After you are done, put ```source install/setup.bash``` from where you installed moveit packages in the ```~/.bashrc```.
 Make sure you check where Moveit is working properly and you can do planning by using following commands and following the tutorial page-
 ```
  rosrun osrf_gear gear.py -f `catkin_find --share osrf_gear`/config/sample.yaml
  ```